calvinmetcalf/node-lfu-cache/README.md

 * `forEach(function(value,key,cache), [thisp])`

     Just like `Array.prototype.forEach`.
-Iterates over all the keys in the cache, in order of least-frequent-ness.
-(Ie, more recently used items are iterated over first.)
+Iterates over all the keys in the cache, in order of frequent-ness.
+(Ie, more frequently used items are iterated over first.)

 * `rforEach(function(value,key,cache), [thisp])`

-    Not implemented.

-    ~~The same as `cache.forEach(...)` but items are iterated over in reverse order.  (ie, most frequently used items are iterated over first.)~~
+    The same as `cache.forEach(...)` but items are iterated over in reverse order.  (ie, least frequently used items are iterated over first.)

 * `keys()`